DanielMuller/danielmuller.me/content/post/diving-into-cloudfront.md

 By using multiples behaviors, you can route your traffic to different types backends.

 ## Real World Use Cases
-You can find the template used for the examples on [Github](https://github.com/serverless-guru/tempaltes/tree/master/cloudfront-samples).
+You can find the template used for the below examples on [Github](https://github.com/serverless-guru/tempaltes/tree/master/cloudfront-samples).

 The template provides a distribution with different backends:
 - S3 Website